scshitole/consul-testing4/README.md

 # F5 BIG-IP Terraform & Consul Webinar - Zero Touch App Delivery with F5, Terraform & Consul
-- This repository will provision BIG-IP VE (Pay as you Grow), Consul & NGINX servers in AWS
+- This repository will provision BIG-IP VE (Pay as you Go), Consul & NGINX servers in AWS

 # Demo
 You can check out a recording of this demo [here](https://youtu.be/rVTgTXpiopc?t=1489)